 1 May 2012

-The Freedom of Information (Amendment) Bill would change the Freedom of Information Act 2000 by removing Ministers' power to overrule decisions by the Information Commissioner and the Information Tribunal.
-It would also limit the time allowed for public authorities to respond to FOI requests when the public interest is being considered, and it would redefine what counts as a public authority.
-The changes aim to clarify oversight and adjust the scope of FOI coverage under connected purposes.
+The bill would modify the Freedom of Information Act 2000.
+It would stop Ministers from overruling the Information Commissioner’s and Information Tribunal’s decisions, shorten the time authorities have to respond to FOI requests when the public interest is being considered, and redefine who counts as a public authority.

 Generated 21 February 2026